Interviewee: Dennis Childs

-DMcD: I was going to say, police call “resource officers”
+DMcD: I was going to say, police called “resource officers.”

-DC: the police department that that is just responsible for the youth of New York City is bigger than most major metropolitan police departments in the country.
+DC: The police department that is just responsible for the youth of New York City is bigger than most major metropolitan police departments in the country.
 When I was working there, I saw the effects of this on a daily basis in the streets.
-And so yes protocarceral and actually just carceral.
+And so, yes.
+Proto-carceral and actually just carceral.

 DMcD: Yes.
-Well, we probably should be winding down but a couple of general questions to about.
-I hesitate to say where do we go from here?
-But because it’s one of these overly simplistic questions,
+Just carceral.
+Absolutely.
+Well, we probably should be winding down but a couple of general questions to… About… I hesitate to say, “Where do we go from here?”
+But… because it’s one of these overly simplistic questions.

-JP: well, maybe a part of that.
+JP: Well, maybe a part of that.
 Hopefully we’re still shaving about the episode might look like but a few years ago, we conducted a symposium on mass incarceration in which Angela Davis was here and it’s an interesting tidbit because I was listening back to some of those recordings from that event.
-And this is 2009 and there was a almost a really this feeling of optimism of sorts after Obama was first elected president in Angela Davis his opening remarks.
-She was also citing Jefferson citing these this moment of reform as you point out the double-edged nature of that reform, but almost a call to action to say.
-In so many words, you know, we’re facing the same problem today.
-How do you change systems if corporal punishment then at that time seemed like and you know something that was at odds with the democratic ideals of our nation, you know in quotation marks, you know people or corporal punishment, right?
+And this is 2009 and there was almost a really this… a feeling of optimism of sorts after Obama was first elected president and in Angela Davis his opening remarks, she was also citing Jefferson, citing these this moment of reform, as you point out, the double-edged nature of that reform, but almost a call to action to say, in so many words, you know, we’re facing the same problem today.
+How do you change systems if corporal punishment then at that time seemed like and, you know, something that was at odds with the democratic ideals of our nation, you know, in quotation marks, you know, people or corporal punishment, right?

-JP: Yeah capital punishment, you know that they made strides to change that and so it was almost this call to.
-Again with that footnote of this was at a moment of optimism in our even recent history, you know, what what does it mean for, you know again reimagining prison?
-Abolishing prisons at this moment where things are not it’s hard to remember a not like that type of optimism.
+JP: Yeah, capital punishment.
+You know, that they made strides to change that.
+And so, it was almost this call to, again, with that footnote of this was at a moment of optimism in our even recent history, you know, what does it mean for, you know, again reimagining prisons?
+Abolishing prisons?
+At this moment where things are not… it’s hard to remember like that type of optimism.
 I wonder if you have thoughts.

 DMcD: Freedom is a constant struggle.

-DMcD: This over-Investment in what Glenn Ford calls this duopoly because that really is I have absolutely no, hope as people begin to mention Kamala Harris and Cory Booker.
-I just hang my head
+DMcD: And this over-investment in what Glenn Ford calls this duopoly because that really is… I have absolutely no hope.
+As people begin to mention Kamala Harris and Cory Booker, I just hang my head.

-DC: Look at Cory Booker’s record.
-I mean famously
+DC: Well, look at Cory Booker’s record.
+Look at Cory Booker’s record.

 DMcD: Especially around education.

 DC: And healthcare.
-I mean the day that I forget what was going on on Capitol Hill, but he and other members of the Congress rightfully complained that they were forced to speak black members were forced to speak at the end of a meeting and they felt like they were being put in the back of the bus.
+I mean, the day that I forget what was going on on Capitol Hill, but he and other members of the Congress rightfully complained that they were forced to speak, black members, were forced to speak at the end of a meeting and they felt like they were being put in the back of the bus.
 This was their language.
-On that same day, he voted against the measure that would allowed us consumers access to Affordable Pharmaceuticals from Canada.
+On that same day, he voted against the measure that would allow U.S. consumers access to Affordable Pharmaceuticals from Canada.
 Now, this is something that’s not that may not be too sexy to people’s ears, but this is the real kind of bread and butter issues for people.
-Obama the same person that was for basically single-payer healthcare or real Universal Health Care when he was I guess he described himself as an organizer in Chicago.
-His own medical doctor for his family is one of the biggest proponents of healthcare for everyone that you know, most industrial nations already have.
-Where did that language go after he ran for President?
-Well, it went to into the toilet because he was funded by those who are the main players in the pharmaceutical and health industry lobby and that’s why he gave in other words a kind of political softball to the Republican Party by passing a version of healthcare reform–we started by talking about reform that actually can be problematic– that actually confused people and then took a lot of their money.
-Now if he would have come out with a program that took the high level of tax dollars that are available if we could shift that focus from warfare to healthcare then there would be plenty of money to cover such a program, but he could not speak those words because he was playing political according to what you talked about in a duopoly system.
+Obama, the same person that was for basically single-payer healthcare or real universal health care, when he was I guess he described himself as an organizer in Chicago, his own medical doctor for his family is one of the biggest proponents of healthcare for everyone that, you know, most industrial nations already have.
+Where did that language go after he ran for president?
+Well, it went into the toilet because he was funded by those who are the main players in the pharmaceutical and health industry lobby.
+And that’s why he gave, in other words, a kind of political softball to the Republican Party by passing a version of healthcare reform, we started by talking about reform that actually can be problematic, that actually confused people and then took a lot of their money.
+Now, if he would have come out with a program that took the high level of tax dollars that are available, if we could shift that focus from warfare to healthcare, then there would be plenty of money to cover such a program.
+But he could not speak those words because he was playing political according to what you talked about in a duopoly system.

 DMcD: We gotta stop.
 We just have to stop.
-I’m thinking that we just need to bring you back and have you on tape
+I’m now thinking that we just need to bring you back and have you on tape.

 DC: I wish we could do this for a longer.
-Maybe maybe later over a wine.
-Well, I’m thinking so maybe we should get this maybe…
+Maybe, maybe later over a wine.